IanO7/Advanced-Driving-Assistance/README.md

 python main.py
 ```

-Tip: `--video 0` is also treated as webcam index `0`.

-Do not run `depth_estimation.py` or `ldw.py` directly.
+> **Note:** Do not run `depth_estimation.py` or `ldw.py` directly.
 Use `main.py` to control all features.

-## Notes
+## 📝 Notes
-- This system is designed for research and prototyping.
-For deployment, further optimization and testing are recommended.
+- For research/prototyping; optimize and test before deployment.
-- The methodology can be extended to other object classes or integrated with additional sensors for enhanced reliability.
+- Methodology can extend to more object classes or sensors.
-- The system detects cars, pedestrians, buses, and trucks.
+- Detects cars, pedestrians, buses, and trucks only.
-- Bicycles and motorcycles are not included, as stationary bikes/motorcycles are not a collision risk and any person present (cyclist/motorcyclist) would already be detected as a pedestrian.
-- This system assumes a typical multi-lane road and does not restrict collision alerts to detected lanes.
-In single-lane or crowded town scenarios, more alerts may occur, which is expected due to closer objects.
-Lane-based alert restriction is not applied, as the multi-zone logic is designed for all types of roads.
+- Bikes/motorcycles excluded; riders detected as pedestrians.
+- Multi-zone logic works for all roads; more alerts in crowded/single-lane scenarios are expected.
-- Latest-frame capture clears buffer lag by processing on the current frame rather than the next frame which has since passed (due to lag), but not processing latency: objects that appear and disappear within a ~1s inference pass can be missed.
+- Latest-frame capture reduces buffer lag but not processing latency; very brief objects may be missed.

-### Parallel Processing Mode (Fast Path)
+### ⚡ Parallel Processing Mode (Fast Path)
-This mode reduces perceived alert latency without changing the collision algorithm.
+Reduces alert latency without changing collision logic:
-**What Changed:**
-- Separate threads for detection (`DetectionWorker`) and depth (`DepthWorker`).
+- Detection and depth run in parallel threads (DetectionWorker, DepthWorker)
-- Always use freshest frame (no backlog) via `LatestFrameReader`.
+- Always uses the latest frame (no backlog)
-- Optional smaller YOLO input size (default 256) for higher FPS.
+- Optional smaller YOLO input (default 256) for higher FPS
-- Tunable intervals (`--detection-interval`, `--depth-interval`) to cap thread frequency.
+- Adjustable detection/depth intervals (`--detection-interval`, `--depth-interval`)
-**What Did NOT Change:**
-- 2-stage logic (presence → depth risk) and red-over-green priority.
-- 75% close-pixel ratio check for alert promotion.
+- 2-stage logic, red-over-green priority, and 75% close-pixel check unchanged
-- Inferno colormap cutoff semantics and sensitivity trackbar default (58).
-- Depth normalization and bounding box proximity evaluation method.
+- Inferno colormap, sensitivity default (58), and box proximity logic unchanged
-**Trade-offs:**
-- Slight variation in box tightness with reduced `--detection-imgsz`.
-- Very fast moving objects may have minor temporal mismatch between detection and depth frames (usually reduces false positives).
+- Trade-offs: box tightness may vary with smaller input; very fast objects may have minor detection/depth mismatch
-**Disable / Reproduce Legacy:** run with `--no-parallel --detection-imgsz 288`.
+- To disable: run with `--no-parallel --detection-imgsz 288`

-**NEXT STEPS
-- cotrol interface for threshold (pixel no need), and features to turn on
--calibration of sensitivity, 75%ok general, but which depth to alert close is sensitivity value to calibrate beforehand! size !=  matter since depth map clearly outlines accurately

-## License
+## 📄 License
 See [LICENSE](LICENSE).

 ## 📁 Repository Contents